Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 Guessing user defined install locations in advance requires otherwordly support.
 Depending on such libraries will need minimal user interaction.

-The scripts that detect such dependencies are called Find Module scripts and are named by convention as `FindName.cmake`, where "Name" is the name of the dependency, for eg. `FindMPI.cmake`.
+The scripts that detect such dependencies are called _Find Module scripts_, and are named by convention as `FindName.cmake`, where "Name" is the name of the dependency, for example. `FindMPI.cmake`.
 Authoring such scripts is outside the scope of this lesson, but will be explained in a later lesson.
 For the time being, we'll restrict ourselves to browsing the comments section of these scripts.

 CMake (3.9) comes with 148 pre-installed find module scripts. _(On Windows they are located under `<install root>\share\cmake-3.9\Modules` and on Ubuntu 16.04 under